-On her free time, Rebecca volunteers with a nonprofit, chyp, Creative Healing for Youth in Pain, which was founded by Dr. Lonnie Zelzer, a pediatric chronic pain expert at UCLA Medicine.
-At chyp, Rebecca has facilitated weekly groups and workshops for teenagers suffering from chronic pain, as well a support groups for their respective caregivers, under the supervision of Diana Taylor, PhD, an attachment psychologist.
+Rebecca volunteered with nonprofit, chyp, Creative Healing for Youth in Pain, which was founded by Dr. Lonnie Zelzer, a pediatric chronic pain expert at UCLA Medicine.
+At chyp, Rebecca facilitated weekly groups and workshops for teenagers suffering from chronic pain, as well a support groups for their respective caregivers, under the supervision of Diana Taylor, PhD, an attachment psychologist.

-Rebecca receives consultation from Tami Chelew, LMFT, in IS-TDP, Intensive Short-Term Dynamic Psychotherapy in reviewing previously recorded sessions.
+Rebecca received consultation from Tami Chelew, LMFT, in IS-TDP, Intensive Short-Term Dynamic Psychotherapy in reviewing previously recorded sessions.
 In addition, Rebecca has received trainings in ISTDP from Allan Abbass, MD, Steve Shapiro, PhD, Robert Neborsky, MD, and numerous other prominent clinicians.
-She also continues to work at an outpatient program, BOLD Health, under the supervision of Kristy Lamb, MD, with weekly supervision from internationally renowned ISTDP therapist, Jon Frederickson, MSW.
+Rebecca also worked at an outpatient program, BOLD Health, under the supervision of Kristy Lamb, MD, with weekly supervision from internationally renowned ISTDP therapist, Jon Frederickson, MSW.
 In addition, Rebecca started a peer-led consultation group for clinicians using ISTDP with the Asian American population.

-Rebecca has also received trainings in Mindfulness Based Stress Reduction (MBSR), Cognitive Behavioral Therapy (CBT), Exposure Response Prevention (ERP), Pain Reprocessing Therapy (PRT), Sensorimotor Psychotherapy, Somatic Therapy, Trauma Informed Care, Attachment-Based Therapy, Polyvagal Informed Psychotherapy, Gestalt Psychotherapy, Internal Family Systems (IFS), Dialectical Behavioral Therapy (DBT), Seeking Safety, Motivational Interviewing (MI), and Problem Solving Therapy (PST).
+Rebecca has also received trainings in Mindfulness Based Stress Reduction (MBSR), Exposure Response Prevention (ERP), Sensorimotor Psychotherapy, Somatic Therapy, Trauma Informed Care, Attachment-Based Therapy, Polyvagal Informed Psychotherapy, Gestalt Psychotherapy, Internal Family Systems (IFS), Dialectical Behavioral Therapy (DBT), Seeking Safety, Motivational Interviewing (MI), and Problem Solving Therapy (PST).